harness/developer-hub/docs/continuous-integration/use-ci/run-tests/set-up-test-intelligence.md

 If you use a Bazel [container image](#container-registry-and-image) in a build infrastructure where Bazel isn't already installed, your pipeline must install Bazel in a [Run step](../run-ci-scripts/run-step-settings.md) prior to the Run Tests step.
 This is because `bazel query` is called before the container image is pulled.

 Bazel is already installed on Harness Cloud runners, and you don't need to specify a container image.
-For other build infrastructures, you must manually confirm if Bazel is already installed.
+For other build infrastructures, you must manually confirm that Bazel is already installed.

 :::